Ho-mmd/DES_Instrument-Cluster/Arduino/Arduino_Setting.md

 ## Setting Arduino for Can connection with Rpi

+### CAN (Controller Area Network)
+##### Can communication is designed for communication between microcontrollers.
+Up to 2032 devices can be connected to one canvas in one single network.
+However, in practice, fewer devices are connected and used, supporting speeds of up to 1 Mbit/sec.
+There is a function of error restrictions, error searches.

 ### Simple Description of the code
 ###### - SpeedSensor_Can_Connect.ino: Test code about Speed sensor and Can module (Shield)